mickev36/chesscompanion/README.md

 -   Load game from pgn
 -   Engine analysis using external executable (Stockfish, Leela, ...)

+** WARNING : This project is still in a very early stage and under heavy development.
+Do NOT use it for critical data !
+Things will change and break frequently, and bugs are still a common occurence. **

 ## Development

 Roadmap for feature implementation, known bugs... can be found here : https://trello.com/b/mCsVXtsU/chesscompanion